mangos77/m77-raspberry-wifi-node-nmcli/README.md

 ### connect(config)
 Method that attempts to establish a connection with a Wi-Fi network, this can be secure, hidden, open networks or combinations.
 If the connection could not be made, an attempt is made to connect to one of the Wi-Fi networks saved in the system that are available.
-**This action can take a long time per connection attempt, the maximum timeout for each connection attempt is defined in init() with the *connect_timeout* configuration parameter **

 setting:
 - *ssid* - Name of the Wi-Fi network to connect
 - *psk* - Wifi network password - **Leave empty in case of open network**